khast3x/Redcloud/README.md

 * `redcloud.py`: Starts/Stops the Web interface and App Templates, using Docker and Portainer.
 * `portainer`: Portainer web interface.
 * `traefik`: Traefik reverse-proxy container to the web interface, api and files containers.
 Some templates have pre-configured routes for convenience.
 See the `templates.yml`.
-* `nginx-templates`: NGINX server container that feeds the App Templates.
+* `templates`: python3 `http.server` container that feeds the App Templates.
 Lives in an "inside" network.
-* `redcloud_cert_gen_1`: The [omgwtfssl](https://github.com/paulczar/omgwtfssl) container that generates the SSL certificates using best practices.
+* `cert_gen`: The [omgwtfssl](https://github.com/paulczar/omgwtfssl) container that generates the SSL certificates using best practices.
 * https://your-server-ip/portainer: Redcloud Web interface once deployed.

 ### Networks